WEHI-ResearchComputing/ncbi-datadownload/README.md

 "download_dir": "/vast/scratch/users/iskander.j/download",
 "output_dir": "/vast/scratch/users/iskander.j/ncbi_output"}
 ```
-Change the paths values for download_dir and output_dir to your directories on vast or HPCScratch
+Change the paths values for download_dir and output_dir to your directories on vast or HPCScratch.
+You can also change the inclusion genome name `taxname` or add/remove items from the exclusion group `other_species`

 ## Modify slurm job submission script
 Open `job.slurm` add your email after `--mail-user`